 As it introduced the LBR iiwaa series in 2013, Kuka generalized its flagship model with enhanced sensory capabilities and a programmable interface.
-Thanks to advanced features, LBR iiwaa has found its way in many industrial and non-industrial sectors.
+Thanks to advanced features, LBR iiwaa has found its way into many industrial and non-industrial sectors.

-Their first robot, Baxter, released in 2012, made a strong impression with safe gestures and human-like interface.
+Their first robot, Baxter, released in 2012, made a strong impression with safe gestures and a human-like interface.
 With their more compact and intelligent model, Sawyer, in 2015, they sought to expand their market even further.